3mdeb/96boards-docs-wiki/LatestSnapshots.md

 You will also need the fastboot application installed on your Linux PC – if this is not installed then follow the instructions at the end of this section.

-You will also need a standard microUSB cable connected between the HiKey microUSB and your Linux PC.
+Connect a standard microUSB cable between the HiKey microUSB and your Linux PC.
 Do not power up the HiKey board yet.

 **Set Board Link options**